Skip to content

 EEEEk…

-As a city, San Diego seemed to me like a cross between San Francisco and Phoenix.
+San Diego itself felt like a hybrid of San Francisco and Phoenix.
 I grabbed a shuttle to my (all expenses paid) hotel, which was smack in the downtown.

 20160604_111354